mabrobotics/MD80-x-CANdle-Documentation/MD/config_calibration.md

 The output encoder parameters are rather straightforward, except the “output encoder last check” errors.
-These values are filled during the output encoder check routine, which can be run using [`mdtool test encoder output`](mdtool_test_encoder).
+These values are filled during the output encoder check routine, which can be run using [`candletool md test encoder -e aux`](candletool_commands).
 These params represent the output encoder errors (max, min and standard deviation) with respect to the main encoder mounted on the PCB.
 This means that if there are large inaccuracies during the calibration, or the output encoder moves in your setup, you can always check how accurate it is by running the check_aux routine.

 Example errors for ME_AS_CENTER: